UUMH Chatham Leadership

-Joe Zahka (Treasurer) has been a UU for over 40 years.
-Early in their marriage, Joe and his wife Debbie searched for a religion that was consistent with their values of peace and social justice.
+Joe Zahka has been a UU for over forty years.
+Early in their marriage, Joe and Debbie searched for a religion that was consistent with their values of peace and social justice.
 Joe appreciates that Unitarian Universalism is both logical and compassionate.
 As an added benefit, all of the UU churches he has attended are fairly old buildings and require a lot of maintenance, something he has enjoyed doing since he was a kid.

 Program Council Chair